deajan/backup-bench/README.md

 Interesting enough, bupstash is the only software that produces sub megabyte chunks.
 Of the above 136654 files, only 39443 files weight more than 1MB.
 The qemu disk images are backed up to a ZFS filesystem with recordsize=1M.
 In order to measure the size difference, I created a ZFS filesystem with a 128k recordsize, and copied the bupstash repo to that filesystem.
-This resulted in bupstash repo size being 12% smaller.
+This resulted in bupstash repo size being roughly 13% smaller (137364728kb to 121167779kb).

-I'll publish the results the benchmark results of my qemu disk image backup benchmarks in next round.
+Since bupstash uses smaller chunk file sizes, I will continue using the 128k recordsize for the ZFS bupstash repository.

 ## EARLIER RESULTS